Tomas4python/chatbot/README.md

      ```

 4. **Install Dependencies**:
-   - Navigate to the project folder:
+   - In activated virtual environment (venv) navigate to 'chatbot' folder:
      ```
-     cd path\to\project\folder
+     cd path\to\project\folder\chatbot
      ```
    - Install all required dependencies:
      ```
      pip install -r requirements.txt
      ```

-By following these steps, you'll have a clean and isolated Python environment for running and testing this project.
+By following these steps, you'll have a clean and isolated Python environment for running and testing Chatbot App.

 ## Launching the Application